Train an unstructured document processing model in Microsoft Syntex

 Test your model

-If you received a match on your labeled sample files, you can now test your model on your remaining unlabeled example files that the model has not seen before.
-This is optional, but a useful step to evaluate the “fitness” or readiness of the model before using it, by testing it on files the model hasn’t seen before.
+If you received a match on your labeled sample files, you can now test your model on your remaining unlabeled example files that the model hasn't seen before.
+This step is optional, but a useful step to evaluate the “fitness” or readiness of the model before using it, by testing it on files the model hasn’t seen before.

 From the model home page, select the Test tab.
 This runs the model on your unlabeled sample files.